 You can read the whole article from the beginning or jump straight to the most relevant chapter for you:

 Elephants have long been admired by human beings, the largest land mammals with long trunks and floppy ears, we have always been fascinated by these impressive creatures.
-They have an ability to march with thundering dominance across the savannas of Africa as well as the grasslands of national parks in Asia.
+They can march with thundering dominance across the savannas of Africa as well as the grasslands of national parks in Asia.

-Nothing can quite beat the feeling of seeing an elephant in close proximity.
+Nothing can quite beat the feeling of seeing an elephant nearby.
 Such intelligent and loyal creatures are known to live in large groups, separated by male and female.
-They also never abandon each one another.
-These are just a couple of reasons as to why we have compiled a list of the best places to see elephants.
+They also never abandon each other.
+These are just a couple of reasons why we have compiled a list of the best places to see elephants.

 Endangerment of elephants